 Novel Polymer-Based Photodynamic Therapy Following Aerosol Lung Delivery

-The specific objective of this project is to significantly improve the treatment of infections with the WHO priority-1 pathogen P. aeruginosa, which is one of the most dangerous key multi-drug resistant bacteria, inside biofilms in the lungs.
-In particular, photodynamic therapy (PDT) will be expanded and significantly enhanced by highly active, novel PDT photosensitizers and by grafting these optimized photosensitizers onto polymer backbones and by encapsulation into on-demand release polymer vesicles.
+The specific objective of this project is to significantly improve the treatment of recalcitrant infections with the WHO priority-1 pathogen Pseudomonas aeruginosa, which is one of the most dangerous key multi-drug resistant (MDR) bacteria, inside biofilms in the lungs.
+The therapeutic approach designed is based on photodynamic therapy (PDT), which holds great promise to overcome the loss of efficiency of current antibiotics.
+The TARGET-THERAPY approach makes use of photosensitizers that upon light exposure induce oxidative damages killing pathogens in the surrounding environment.

-This new combined approach will overcome the key drawback of conventional PDT, i.e. the limited solubility of PDT complexes, by safeguarding a high local concentration.
-In addition, the difficulties to administer neat active substances to the site of action across the pulmonary mucus and biofilms in patients with chronic pulmonary disease will be circumvented by exploiting the properties of low fouling polymers.
+An integrated protocol is developed that comprises (i) the use of specifically designed PDT systems, (ii) administration to the pulmonary airways by means of a viable clinically applicable method, and (iii) in situ PDT activation by application of a localized light treatment.
+This new combined approach aims to overcome the key drawback of novel potent photosensitizers, i.e. limited solubility, by safeguarding a high local concentration through chemical design.
+In addition, the difficulties to administer neat active substances to the site of action across the pulmonary mucus and biofilms in patients with chronic pulmonary disease are circumvented by exploiting the properties of specifically tailored polymer systems.

 ANR funded project “TARGET-THERAPY”

 2021-2025, granted to Dr Tony LE GALL and Prof Holger SCHÖNHERR, 2nd French-German call for projects on antimicrobial resistance 2020 “One Health: AMR in environmental reservoirs and colonizing antibiotic resistant bacteria”

 From April 1st, 2021 to March 31, 2025